cconover/author-customization/readme.txt

 == Upgrade Notice ==

 = 0.3.1 =
-Fixed incompatibilities with the upcoming TinyMCE 4.0 that will be released with WordPress 3.9.
+Fixed incompatibilities with WordPress 3.9 and TinyMCE 4.0.

 = 0.3.0 =
 Completely rewritten to be object-oriented.